Jknepper1/aphasia-analysis/README.md

 3. Helper functions prepare audio to be processed by Realtime API
 4. Sends audio to Realtime API through WebSocket connection
     1. Responses are saved as .wav files in /aphasia
-5. Converts Aphasia audio from Realtime API back to text
+5. Converts Aphasia audio from Realtime API back to text **(This will replaced with BatchALign2 conversion straight to CHAT)**
     1. Calls STT model from OpenAI for each .wav file
     2. First line overwrites then the file is appended to